“I’m Ready To Voice Act. What Do I Do Now?“

 Which kind of voice over work?

-List the projects, studios, networks or directors you’d want to be involved with.
-Be specific- studios, show name, directors, writers, actors, agents.
+Write a list of the projects, studios, networks or directors you’d want to be involved with.
+Be specific!
+Which studios, shows, directors, writers, actors, agents?

-Once you’re clear on your aim, research to get a clear view of how that pocket of the voice over kingdom works.
+Target: Now with your goals defined, research to get a clear view of how that pocket of the voice over kingdom works.

 Take a look at the players that populate the landscape you want to be a part of, as well as those who may be your competition and colleagues.
 Move from that detail to find where you might gain insight or connection: